Thoovanam

-Thoovanam is a 2007 Indian Tamil language film starring Adithya and Neshtra released in September 2007.
+Thoovanam is a 2007 Indian Tamil-language romantic drama film starring Aditya and Neshtra.
+It won the Tamil Nadu State Film Award for Best Family Film.

 Plot

 Karthi is an interior designer who hails from an affluent family.
 He and his friends lead happy lives in Chennai.
 Karthi comes across Anu in Pondicherry.
 She is brought by her NRI father, an extrovert.
 Karthi falls in love with Anu.
 Dejected at his love rejected by Anu, Karthi decides to take the extreme step.
 Eventually, he is saved by his friends.
 Anu learns of this and soon falls in love with him.
 It all boils down to a touchy climax.
 After knowing that Anu loves him, Karthi decides to spoil her life by spending a night with her and ditching her.
 Anu overhears his conversation with his friends, and yet continues to go as per Karthi's plan.
 His friend Abdullah advises him, but to no use.
 She spends a night with him in Pondicherry, and later reveals her awareness of his intentions.
 Anu marries Sree and vows never to see Karthi again.